There is so much to love about the parks of Walt Disney World.

 But we can’t forget about Animal Kingdom!
 This exotic park has managed to carve out a special niche all its own.

 It seems to be a study in extremes.
-The two things that I think of when I think food at Animal Kingdom are vegetarian…and barbecue.
+The two things that I think of when I think food at Animal Kingdom are vegetarian… and barbecue.

-And speaking of heavier, where do you go when you want terrific barbecue at Walt Disney World?
+But if walking the Animal Kingdom trails has you craving heavier food, where do you go when you want terrific barbecue at Walt Disney World?
 Why, Flame Tree Barbecue, of course!

 With smoked specialties that are prepared on the premises, beautiful seating areas, and a slightly-disturbing-yet-cheerful circle of life thing goin’ on, you can’t go wrong at this popular counter service spot.
 And seeing all those lions on the savanna does make one feel like a bit of a carnivore…